-If you are considering making a civil claim against an offender, seek advice from a lawyer about the merits and prospects of success of such a claim, as it may be preferable to seek assistance from VOCAT (e.g. if the offender has no assets).
+If you are considering making a civil claim against an offender, seek advice from a lawyer about the merits and prospects of success of such a claim, as it may be preferable to seek assistance from the Victims of Crime Assistance Tribunal (VOCAT) (e.g. if the offender has no assets).

 Compensation under the Sentencing Act

 Sections 85A–85M of the Sentencing Act 1991 (Vic) allow a victim to seek compensation for pain and suffering from the offender.
 The offender must have been found guilty.
 The application for compensation must be lodged within 12 months of the court’s decision, and must be submitted at the court that sentenced the offender.
 The court can also order the offender to pay the victim’s medical, counselling and other expenses.

 Before making such an order, the offender must be given a reasonable opportunity to be heard.
 The court may take into account the offender’s financial circumstances.

 Once the court has ordered the offender to pay the victim, it becomes a judgment debt.
 The recovery of the debt depends on whether the offender has assets and on the enforcement process (see Chapter 5.2: Are you in debt?).

 Comparison of Sentencing Act and VOCA Act